Hi, I’m Bohan Zhou

 I am an applied mathematician with interests in developing provable and practical methodologies for analyzing data distributions.
 My research mostly originates from real-world problems, following channels created by optimal transport (OT) theory, it fluxes into scientific computation, calculus of variations, optimization, network theory, fluid dynamics and data science.

-I received my Ph.D. at UCDavis advised by Qinglan Xia.
+I received my Ph.D. at UC Davis advised by Qinglan Xia.
 After that, I was a Byrne Instructor in Applied Mathematics at Dartmouth College, in the group of Anne Gelb partially funded by the ONR-MURI program.

 Bohan Zhou